shams-nahid/My-Daily-AWS-Study/docs/Notes/security/05 KMS.md

     - Use CMK to decrypt data key
     - Decrypt data using `Decrypted data key`
 - `KMS Master Key` is region specific
+- KMS keys are region bounded
 - By default KMS can encrypt mx 4kb of data.
 If we need to encrypt more data, we need to make use of `Envelope Encryption`
-- KMS keys are region bounded
+- With `CloudTrail`, audit can be done to determine, which keys were used to make API call

 ### Moving KMS encrypted resources between regions